r2-studio/robotmon-scripts/documents/rawAPIs.zh.md

 // /sdcard/Robotmon/scripts/com.your.app/images
 ```

-Returns `String` - The path of the image folder.
+回傳值 `String` - The path of the image folder.
 All about images used in this library will load and save within this folder.

 ```javascript
 rbm.screenshot(filename)